South Pacific (1958 film): Production

 The film includes the use of colored filters during many of the song sequences, which has been a source of criticism for the film.
-Director Joshua Logan wanted these filters to produce subtle changes, but 20th Century Fox, the company that would distribute the 35mm version, made them extreme changes; since tickets to the film were pre-sold (it was a roadshow attraction), there was no time to correct this.
+Director Joshua Logan wanted these filters to produce subtle changes, but was displeased with the extremeness of the changes.
+There was no time to repair the color before the release date, since tickets to the film were pre-sold (it was a roadshow attraction).
+Logan wrote in his memoirs that he wished he could stand outside theaters playing the movie, wearing a sign that said, "I DIRECTED IT, AND I DON'T LIKE THE COLOR EITHER!"

-All of the songs from the stage production were retained for the film.
-A song entitled "My Girl Back Home", sung by Lt.
-Cable and Nellie, cut from the Broadway show, was added.
+All the songs from the stage production were retained for the film.
+"My Girl Back Home", sung by Cable and Nellie, cut from the Broadway show, was added.

-One of the differences between the film version and the Broadway version of the musical is that the first and second scenes of the play are switched around, together with all the songs contained in those two scenes.
-The original European cut of the film shown in the United Kingdom and Europe does not switch those scenes and it plays out as on the stage.
-The stage version begins with Nellie and Emile's first scene together on the plantation, then proceeds to show Bloody Mary, Lieutenant Joe Cable, and the Seabees on the beach, while in the film version Lieutenant Cable is shown at the very beginning being flown by plane to the island, where the Seabees and Bloody Mary have their first musical numbers.
-(The first musical number in the film is "Bloody Mary", sung by the Seabees, while in the stage version it is "Dites-moi", sung by Emile's children, again the only version of this song in the final release print of the film is a reprise sung with their father Emile.
-It is only on the soundtrack recording that it is first heard as a duet by just the children Ngana and Jerome themselves.)
-Emile is not shown in the film until about thirty minutes into it; in the film, Nellie first appears during the scene with the Seabees.
-Because of the switch, the show's most famous song, "Some Enchanted Evening", is not heard until nearly forty-five minutes into the film, while in the show it is heard about fifteen minutes after Act I starts.
+One difference between the film and Broadway versions is that the first and second scenes of the play are switched, together with the songs in those two scenes.
+The original European cut of the film shown in the United Kingdom and Europe does not switch those scenes and plays out as on the stage.
+The stage version begins with Nellie and Emile's first scene together on the plantation, then proceeds to show Bloody Mary, Cable, and the Seabees on the beach, while in the film version Cable is shown at the very beginning being flown to the island, where the Seabees and Bloody Mary have their first musical numbers.
+(The first musical number in the film is "Bloody Mary", sung by the Seabees, while in the stage version it is "Dites-moi", sung by Emile's children.
+The only version of this song in the final release print of the film is a reprise sung with Emile.
+Only on the soundtrack recording is it first heard as a duet by the children Ngana and Jerome.)
+Emile is not shown in the film until about 30 minutes into it; in the film, Nellie first appears during the scene with the Seabees.
+Because of the switch, the show's most famous song, "Some Enchanted Evening", is not heard until nearly 45 minutes into the film, while in the show it is heard about 15 minutes after Act I starts.

-Juanita Hall sang in the stage production and took part in the recording of the stage production cast album.
-However, she had her singing dubbed for the film version by Muriel Smith, who played Bloody Mary in the London stage production.
-Metropolitan Opera star Giorgio Tozzi provided the singing voice for the role of Emile de Becque in the film.
-John Kerr starred as 2nd Lt.
-Joseph Cable, USMC and his singing voice was dubbed by Bill Lee.
-Ken Clark, who played Stewpot, was dubbed by Thurl Ravenscroft (who sang "You're a Mean One, Mr. Grinch" and was the voice of Tony the Tiger).
+Juanita Hall sang in the stage production and took part in the recording of the stage production cast album, but her singing was dubbed for the film by Muriel Smith, who played Bloody Mary in the London stage production.
+Metropolitan Opera star Giorgio Tozzi provided the singing voice for Emile in the film.
+John Kerr starred as Cable; his singing voice was dubbed by Bill Lee.
+Ken Clark, who played Stewpot, was dubbed by Thurl Ravenscroft (who also sang "You're a Mean One, Mr. Grinch" and was the voice of Tony the Tiger).
 Gaynor and Walston were the only principal cast members whose own singing voices were used.